davidlacho/Custom-Map/README.md

 ## Implementation Details

 - **Encapsulation:** Utilizing private modifiers to restrict access to the Google Maps instance, ensuring that it can only be manipulated through the methods provided by the custom map class.
-- **Interfaces:** Defining a `Tappable` interface that specifies the structure objects must adhere to for being added as markers on the map.
-This includes properties like `location`, `markerContent`, and `color`.
+- **Interfaces:** Defining a `Mappable` interface that specifies the structure objects must adhere to for being added as markers on the map.
+This includes properties like `location`, and `markerContent`.
 - **Type Safety:** Leveraging TypeScript's type system to enforce strict type checks, ensuring that only objects conforming to the specified interfaces can interact with certain parts of the application.
 - **Code Reusability:** Through interfaces, the application minimizes coupling between classes, enabling a higher degree of code reusability and making the codebase more manageable.